Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Experiment Settings

-Inputs for human view are collected through the Meta ARIA glasses.
-The robot view is collected through the Intel Realsense D435i RGBD camera.
-For manipulation we utilized a Franka Emika Panda 7DOF robot manipulator and various manipulation objects.
-Multi-modal data processing is performed on a computer equipped with a Nvidia RTX 4080 GPU.
-All models are deployed using TensorRT for efficient inference.
-Our Glance-Say operates asynchronously, initiating multi-perspective alignment at the start of interaction and when new objects appear wtih runtume $<$ 20 ms. The total runtime of the remaining components (including YOLO26) is $<$ 15 ms. In comparison, the frame rate for the eye-tracking camera is 10 FPS and for Ego-RGB camera is 20 FPS.
+Human-view inputs are collected using Meta ARIA glasses, and the robot view is captured by an Intel RealSense D435i RGB-D camera.
+Manipulation is performed with a Franka Emika Panda 7-DoF robot.
+All multimodal processing runs on an NVIDIA RTX 4080 GPU, with models deployed using TensorRT.
+Glance-Say operates asynchronously, triggering multi-perspective alignment at interaction start and when new objects appear in less than 20 ms. The remaining components run in less than 18 ms, faster than the eye-tracking camera (10 FPS) and the ego-RGB camera (20 FPS).

 As shown in Fig. \ref{experiment}, We design four scenarios: